solodev/cloud-documentation/src/infrastructure/containers/Container Overview/Update/index.md

 **Name** | **Description**
 :--- | ---
-Delete | To remove your container, type **DELETE** in all caps into the field and click the red Delete button.
+Delete | To remove the container, type **DELETE** in all caps into the field and click the red Delete button.

 !!!
 Note:
 Deleting a container will permanently remove the container and all of its content and cannot be undone.